atacker22dw/atacker22dw.github.io/research.md

 [^1]: This paper was awarded a graduate student paper award at the *Ethics Across the Curriculum Conference*.

-## Software[^1]
+## Software[^2]

 1. [DIVAS](https://github.com/jbprothero/Data-Integration-Via-Analysis-of-Subspaces) associated with 4.
 2. [Hypothesis Intervals](https://github.com/atacker22dw/Hypothesis-Intervals) associated with Preprint 1.

+[^1]: This paper is associated with a graduate student paper award.
-[^1]: Only software with a user-facing function or set of functions are listed.
+[^2]: Only software with a user-facing function or set of functions are listed.
 Code for reproducing results is given in the associated paper.

 [Back to Homepage](index.md)